LucasForde/conways-game-of-life/README.md

-# react-boilerplate
-React Application Boilerplate
+# Conway's Game of Life in React